wheatstalk/cdk-intrinsic-validator/README.md

 # CDK Intrinsic Validator

 This CDK construct allows you to add intrinsic validation to your CDK stacks.
-Intrinsic validation allows you to add checks that occur during deployment that, if they fail, will automatically roll back the stack.
+Adding intrinsic validation adds checks that occur during deployment that, if they fail, will automatically roll back the stack.

-This capability ensures that can add tests to ensure that what you're deploying works as expected - and if it doesn't, CloudFormation will safely roll back the changes, showing an error message:
+**Example error**
 ![An example of an intrinsic validation error](images/failure-example.png)

-## Example
+## Usage

 ```ts
 import * as ecs from '@aws-cdk/aws-ecs';